lighttransport/softcompute/README.md

     $ premake5 gmake

-Or you can explicitly specify path to `llvm-config` with
+Or you can explicitly specify path to `llvm-config` and SPIRV-Cross repo path with

-    $ premake5 --llvm-config=/path/to/llvm-config gmake
+    $ premake5 --llvm-config=/path/to/llvm-config --spirv-cross=/path/to/SPIRV-Cross gmake

 Then,